mrinal-sourav/Projects/you_tube_crawler/Readme.txt

 		Video Title, Video link, Score, Author, Views, Likes, Dislikes

-	Score is calculated by the ratio of:
+	Score is calculated by the ratio:

 		No. of Views / (Likes - Dislikes)